Design your form's layout

 Adding a property to the form also makes if available to flows associated with the form in Flow Designer, where you can include the information in a flow, send it to the applications in your toolchain, and set up automatic routing based on the value of a property.

-Tip: If you have many properties defined for communication plan, you can find a specific property quickly by starting to type its name in the Filter Properties search field.
+Tip: If you have many properties defined, you can find a specific property quickly by starting to type its name in the Filter Properties search field.
 You can also add a new property directly from the Form Details page by clicking the plus (+) icon in the Properties panel.

 To add a section to a form, drag it from the Sections panel to the desired location on the form.
 A blue line will appear on the layout tool to show you where the section will be placed.
 You can also later move the section using drag-and-drop, or remove the section by clicking its red X icon.